 This is the result of a single test.
 The

-Solitaire Until Dawn, and iChat for most of the test.
-The discharge was
+email, Solitaire Until Dawn, and iChat for most of the test.
+The

-pretty linear until the last few minutes when the power manager
+discharge was pretty linear until the last few minutes when the

-abruptly changed the state of charge.
-Also, the first indication
+power manager abruptly changed the state of charge.
+Also, the first

-provided was over 4 hours and the indicator changed wildly for the
+indication provided was over 4 hours and the indicator changed

-first minute or so.
-It didn't actually settle down for an hour.
+wildly for the first minute or so.
+It didn't actually settle down

 The actual battery life was nearly identical to the previous test in the same conditions.
 Although I didn't time it accurately under 10.2.7, the ultimate battery life has stayed roughly the same under the same load conditions.
 Those that are having battery life problem where the life is significantly shorter than the data presented here probably actually have a bad battery and should get it replaced.
 It is unlikely that the initial release of 10.2.8 did their batteries in.
 It is more likely that the battery died on its own at roughly the same time or was already on the way out.
 New batteries with manufacturing defects are more likely to die in the first few charge cycles than later and 10.2.8 came out just a few days after the new PowerBooks started reaching customers.